TusharElangovan/LA-Crime-Prediction/README.md

    - Project report summarizing the findings, analysis, and recommendations for LAPD resource allocation.

 2. **Notebooks**:
-   - `data_visualization.ipynb`: Contains exploratory data analysis (EDA) and visualizations to understand crime trends, patterns, and victim demographics.
+   - `EDA.ipynb`: Contains exploratory data analysis (EDA) and visualizations to understand crime trends, patterns, and victim demographics.
-   - `crime_severity_model.ipynb`: Implements the deep learning model used to predict crime severity across LA County regions.
+   - `Model.ipynb`: Implements the deep learning model used to predict crime severity across LA County regions.

 3. **Other Files**:
    - Preprocessed dataset (if included).